hugojosefson/yeoman-angular-sample/README.md

 1. <strike>Use CDN.</strike>
 1. <strike>Add complete Twitter Bootstrap, including JS components and jQuery.</strike>
 1. <strike>Write a README.md.</strike>
-1. Get rid of globally declared variables.
-Angular modules should be the only global thing.
+1. <strike>Get rid of globally declared variables.
+Angular modules should be the only global thing.</strike>
-1. Make each script have an anonymous self-invoking function, wrapping its contents.
+1. <strike>Make each script have an anonymous self-invoking function, wrapping its contents.</strike>
 1. Use shorter names for services, controllers etc.
 1. Structure folders per application feature, rather than per component type.
 I.e. keep everything about the `menu` in one directory.
 This includes service, controller, view.
 See `angular-sprout` for inspiration.
 1. Keep unit tests in the same folder as the rest of the code.